ddev/ddev.com/src/content/blog/ddev-debug-test-contributor-training.md

 Your suggestions to improve this blog are welcome.
 You can do a PR to this blog adding your techniques.
 Info and a training session on how to do a PR to anything in ddev.com is at [DDEV Website For Contributors](ddev-website-for-contributors.md).

-Join us for the next DDEV Live Contributor Training](/blog/contributor-training/).
+Join us for the next [DDEV Live Contributor Training](/blog/contributor-training/).
 Sign up at [DDEV Live Events Meetup](https://www.meetup.com/ddev-events/events/).